twishasaraiya/ToDo/README.md

 6. Start the app using the command
 `npm start`
 7. Once the server is running visit `http://localhost:3001`
-8. As new user signup by providing Username and Email
+8. As new user signup by providing Username and Password
 9. Once signed up you can add/edit/complete/delete task and then Logout
 10. Next time you can login again and view your tasks